 - The drug might not be covered at all.
-Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4. - There are things you can do if your drug is not covered in the way that you'd like it to be covered.
-If your drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to learn what you can do.
+Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4. - The drug is covered, but it is in a cost-sharing tier that makes your cost sharing more expensive than you think it should be. - There are things you can do if your drug is not covered in the way that you'd like it to be covered.
+If your drug is not on the "Drug List" or if your drug is restricted, go to Section 5.2 to learn what you can do. - If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section 5.3 to learn what you can do.

-Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?
+Section 5.2 What can you do if your drug is not on the "Drug List" or if the drug is restricted in some way?

-If your drug is not on the Drug List or is restricted, here are options:
+If your drug is not on the "Drug List" or is restricted, here are options: